The Ride – A perfect eBike, for a specific customer

-That’s because once our test unit arrived, it went from fall to winter practically overnight.
+Once our test unit arrived, it went from fall to winter practically overnight.
 The Ride is part of a fitness experience that combines eBikes with in-person fitness classes.
 Some of the benefits of the bike were lost on me as I rode it through piles of fallen leaves.

 History Of The Ride

-The current iterations of The Ride have taken Ellsworth’s mountain bike aesthetic and applied it to an ebike, and the result isn’t like any other ebike on the market.
+The current iterations of The Ride have taken Ellsworth’s mountain bike aesthetic and applied it to an e-bike.
+The result isn’t like any other ebike on the market.

 It is a beautiful bike.
-While a lot of ebikes look like a standard bicycle with a battery bolted on (because in essence, they are) The Ride is slick and clean and looks shiny and attractive.
-If you’re familiar with New York City’s CitiBike, this bike takes the utility of that bike, and some of the geometry, and looks like a combination of the CitiBike and a Porsche.
+While many ebikes look like a standard bicycle with a battery bolted on (because, in essence, they are), The Ride is slick and clean and looks shiny and attractive.
+If you’re familiar with New York City’s CitiBike, this offers the utility of that bike and combines it with the design style of a Porsche..

-The Ride went with a “stepless” motor, which uses a continuous range of gearing, which should make for a super-smooth ride with easy transitions.
-The Shimano E6100 mid-drive combines with a Nuvinci Enviolo SP CVT (that’s the stepless part).
+The Ride went with a “stepless” motor, which uses a continuous range of gearing, making for a super-smooth ride with easy transitions.
+The Shimano E6100 mid-drive combines with a Nuvinci Enviolo SP CVT (Continuous Variable Transmission).

-It is not, literally, stepless in practice as I could feel the bike moving between large adjustments while changing the assistance, but then the bike was smooth when boosting a pedal stroke.
+It is not, literally, stepless in use, as I could feel the bike moving between large adjustments while changing the assistance.
+Still, the bike was smooth when boosting a pedal stroke.

-I have a lot more time on a non-CVT (Continuously Variable Transmission) ebike setup, so the ride on The Ride (see, it happened again) was a bit confusing at first.
-With the Shimano and Nuvinci setup on The Ride, the rider dials in a preferred cadence and the bike boosts if the cadence drops.
+I have a lot more time on a non-CVT (Continuously Variable Transmission) ebike setup, so the ride on The Ride (see, it happened again) was a bit confusing.
+With the Shimano and Nuvinci setup on The Ride, the rider dials in a preferred cadence, and the bike boosts if the cadence drops.

-The first time I rode up a moderate hill I had set the cadence assistance for around 80 RPM, as this is the fastest I usually turn my pedals on a small hill.
+The first time I rode up a moderate hill, I had set the cadence assistance for around 80 RPM, as this is the fastest I usually turn my pedals on a small hill.
 Sounds good, right?
-Nope, what I needed to do was to set it for a higher cadence and have it boost to that to give me the propulsion up the hill.
+Nope, I needed to set it for a higher cadence and have it boost my pedaling to assist me up the incline.

 My control unit didn’t have an up or down arrow, so I found at first I would often switch the wrong way and then have to switch back, but some riding cured that mistake.
-Sometimes my control unit and the shifters wouldn’t communicate at all, but that’s an issue with the early-production gear we were testing, not the bike.
+Sometimes my control unit and the shifters wouldn’t communicate, but that’s an issue with the early-production gear we were testing, not the bike.

 Build And Servicing

-As I’ve said, The Ride is a beautiful and head-turning bike, it’s like nothing else on the market.
-But it’s not just built to be pretty on the outside, it’s built to be durable and low-maintenance.
+As I’ve said, The Ride is a beautiful and head-turning bike.
+It’s like nothing else on the market.
+But it’s not just built to be pretty on the outside, and it’s built to be durable and low-maintenance.

-The internal hub prevents damage from salt water, mud, or rain, and is connected to a Gates belt drive for grease-free use.
+The internal hub prevents damage from salt water, mud, or rain and has a Gates belt drive for grease-free use.
 No more streaks of grease on your commuting gear.

-The carbon construction greatly reduces road chatter, making for a very smooth ride, there is little chatter or shake even over potholes.
+The carbon construction significantly reduces road chatter, making for a very smooth ride; there is little chatter or shake even over potholes.

-Integrated lights in the front and rear mean a rider never goes out without visibility, and the brakes are strong enough to stop the bike even when moving very quickly—some ebikes have difficulty stopping at the speed that the bikes allow you to travel.
+Integrated lights in the front and rear mean a rider never goes out without visibility.
+The brakes are strong enough to stop the bike even when moving very quickly.
+Some ebikes have difficulty stopping at high speed.

-That stopping power is important as the bike weighs quite a lot.
-This is a bike you’re going to park next to your Audi in your detached garage, not carry up the stairs to your four-story walkup.
+That stopping power is essential as the bike weighs quite a lot.
+Customers will park next to your Audi in their detached garage, not carry it up the stairs to your four-story walkup.

-There currently is a concierge service on assembling the bike, and an online chat for people with more questions.
+There currently is a concierge service for assembling the bike and an online chat for people with more questions.
 Since my review unit was hand-delivered, I didn’t get a chance to experience the white-glove service, but it’s a smart move for this customer group.
-For more specs on The Ride, head to their website.

 New York Is Not California

 Turning back to the opening statement-of-the-obvious, New York and California have some very different conditions.
 The Ride was designed to be enjoyed by the affluent residents of somewhere like a seaside villa in California or a planned community in Florida with a winding network of bike paths.
-To be fair, it would also fit in perfectly in places like New York City and other metropolitan regions with relatively flat terrain and moderate hills.
+It would also fit perfectly in New York City and other metropolitan regions with relatively flat terrain and moderate hills.

-Where I live the small rises are 3-8% and the big hills are avoided as much as possible.
-I live at the bottom of a long, very steep hill (about 15% grade) and The Ride didn’t get me to the top, but it did perform better than a fifty-ish pound bicycle should.
+Where I live, the small rises are 3-8%, and the big hills avoiding big hills is advised.
+I live at the bottom of a steep hill (about 15% grade), and The Ride didn’t get me to the top, but it did perform better than a fifty-ish-pound bicycle should.

-Returning to the earlier comment about what this bike was designed for, The Ride is part of a concept of multi-stage exercise.
-The idea is that people will bike to a designated spot for outside exercise.
-I’d love to join one.
+The Ride is part of a concept of multi-stage exercise.
+The idea is that people will bike to a designated spot for outdoor exercise on The Ride and then bike home.
 Taking this bike to a park to do some yoga, followed by a trip to get some single-origin coffee sounds great.

-That said, the multi-fitness aspect isn’t highlighted on their website, and I figure won’t be a core component until we get out of the non-ending global pandemic.
-But the idea of having a bike that’s part of a fitness regimen is great, though obviously won’t have a lot of application for most potential customers until those classes are rolled out more universally.
+The idea of having a bike that’s part of a fitness regimen is excellent, though obviously, it won’t have a lot of application until those classes are rolled out more universally.

-The Ride has a 100+ mile range, and while the weather in the area kept me from trying that out, because of the size of the battery and the different power-saving modes on the bike, I have no reason to doubt that.
-I would not be uncomfortable taking this bike out on a multi-hour ride on a rail-to-trail, or even on a crushed gravel adventure.
+The Ride has a claimed 100+ mile range, and while the weather in the area kept me from trying that out, I have no reason to doubt that claim.
+I would not be uncomfortable taking this bike on a multi-hour ride on a rail-to-trail or even on a crushed gravel adventure.

 Should You Get The Ride?

-But this bike wasn’t designed for those types of customers.
-There’s a specific market segment The Ride is designed for, and it wouldn’t normally embrace the more “bike’ looking ebikes.
-Someone who wants to take a bike out to the beach from their summer home doesn’t want a drop-bar bike with limited range.
-They want a bike that’ll do hours of boardwalk riding and many trips to the local craft brewery or coffee shop.
+There’s a specific market segment The Ride is for, someone who wants to take a bike out to the beach from their summer home, who doesn’t want a drop-bar bike with limited range.
+The Ride’s typical customer wants a bike that’ll do hours of boardwalk riding and many trips to the local craft brewery or coffee shop.

 More Testing of The Ride – A perfect eBike, for its ideal customer

-If you’re looking for an ebike that looks and feels different than any other ebike on the market though, The Ride is for you.
+If you’re searching for an e-bike that looks and feels different than any other ebike on the market, The Ride is for you.

-We are hoping to do more riding in the spring, as we have a sixty-mile bike trail nearby that is the perfect test lab for the type of riding this bike was designed for.
+We are hoping to do more riding in the spring, as we have a sixty-mile bike trail nearby that is the perfect test lab for this bike.